DigimundoTesca/proyecto-cristobal/wp-content/plugins/email-subscribers/readme.txt

 **Get more form styles by using Rainmaker**

-Email subscribers easily integrates with another light weight plugin called [Rainmaker](https://wordpress.org/plugins/icegram-rainmaker/stats/).
+Email subscribers easily integrates with another light weight plugin called [Rainmaker](https://wordpress.org/plugins/icegram-rainmaker/).
 This plugin provides you **multiple, beautiful form design templates**.
 It also **lets you redirect the user to another url as soon as they subscribe to your form**.

-Using Rainmaker, you can extend the core features of Email subscribers making the forms even more useful and templates even more elegant.
+Using Rainmaker, you can extend the core features of Email Subscribers making the forms even more useful and styles even more elegant.

 **Help Fellow WordPressers by Writing a Review**